“We need people who have the patience, resilience and understanding to support children and young people who may not have had the best start in life.”

 Completion of all modules of this training is a requirement for those who wish to become fully licensed Foster Carers in NSW.
-The training is being delivered over two Saturdays, 16th & 23rd of February, 2019.
+The training is being delivered over two Saturdays, 24th and 31st August, 2019.

 Full details follow on the right of this page...